wdk-docs/jsdoc-docs/docs/_sources/about/namepaths.rst.txt

 constructor, you can simply chain the namepaths together to form a longer namepath:

-{% example “Use a documentation tag to describe your code.” %}

 .. code-block:: js
+   :caption: Use a documentation tag to describe your code.

    /** @constructor */
    Person = function() {